drakkan/sftpgo/README.md

 Before starting `sftpgo` a dataprovider must be configured.

 Sample SQL scripts to create the required database structure can be found insite the source tree [sql](https://github.com/drakkan/sftpgo/tree/master/sql "sql") directory.
+The SQL scripts filename's is, by convention, the date as `YYYYMMDD` and the suffix `.sql`.
+You need to apply all the SQL scripts for your database ordered by name, for example `20190706.sql` must be applied before `20190728.sql` and so on.

 The `sftpgo.conf` configuration file contains the following sections: